-Ever since Juliana posted about the clean and easy pomegranate-seeding method she discovered, I’ve been keeping my eye out for recipes that use those precious little sweet-tart jewels—recipes I might have dismissed out of hand before I learned this magical secret.
+Ever since Juliana posted her easy pomegranate-seeding method, I’ve been keeping my eye out for recipes that use those precious little sweet-tart jewels.
+I wanted to put this magical secret to good use.

 - 1/4 cup finely minced flat-leaf parsley (or ½ cup whole flat-leaf parsley leaves)